ComposioHQ/composio-fastapi/README.md

     }
 ```

-From your client app, call this endpoint to obtain the **redirect URL** for user authentication.
+** From your client app, call this endpoint to obtain the **redirect URL** for user authentication. **

 ## Setup Composio SDK client

 In this section, we will set up a singleton **Composio SDK** client.

+We recommend you to use the composio SDK client as a singleton.
 FastAPI allows [dependency injection](https://fastapi.tiangolo.com/reference/dependencies/) to simplify the usage of SDK clients which are required to be singletons.
-We also recommend you to use the composio SDK client as a singleton.

 ```python
 import os